 3. The Technical Way

-- You can hire a Drain Auger (AKA Plumber's Snake or Electric Eel) from most hire places, however be aware that these require a bit of skill and can be quite dangerous if not used correctly.
+You can hire a Drain Auger (AKA Plumber's Snake or Electric Eel) from most hire places, however, be aware that these require a bit of skill and can be quite dangerous if not used correctly.
 These will unblock just about anything, including tree roots.
 I know of an apprentice plumber who had a bad experience when using a snake for the first time: he yelled out 'STOP' to his colleague just as the toilet block was dislodged.
-For those with a weak stomach I won't go any further with that story, but needless to say his wife wasn't too keen on a kiss that afternoon.
+For those with a weak stomach I won't go any further with that story, but needless to say, his wife wasn't too keen on a kiss that afternoon.
 The moral of this story is - do wear protective clothing and practice good hygiene after coming in contact with drain fluids.
 The snake does have the potential to scratch ceramic surfaces of plumbing fixtures.

 4. The Toxic Way

-- Many of us have been convinced that you need a full chemical arsenal to clear a blocked drain.
+Many of us have been convinced that you need a full chemical arsenal to clear a blocked drain.
 Drain-O, Hydrochloric Acid or Caustic Soda are commonly used and are available at most hardware stores.
-You generally poor the substance down the affected drain, leave for 20-30 minutes (refer to instructions), and follow with cold water afterwards.
+You generally pour the substance down the affected drain, leave for 20-30 minutes (refer to instructions), and follow with cold water afterwards.
 Do not put hot water down immediately after the chemicals as it may spray back up in your face.
 Follow instructions carefully, and always wear gloves and a breathing mask.

 6. The Easy Way

 Contact a licensed Brisbane plumber at Fallon Solutions 'We can be there today'.
 We are a member of the Master Plumbers Association Queensland and employ experienced, fully trained plumbers.
 All our plumbers drive well-stocked vans with all the equipment required to quickly carry out most plumbing jobs.